-See below answers to some of the frequently asked questions in regards to Ethics approval and applications.
+See below answers to some of the frequently asked questions about Ethics approval and applications.

-Queensland Health Human Research Ethics Committees (HREC) work on a 60-day clock for approval of your research.
+The Human Research Ethics Committees (HREC) work on a 60-day clock to approve research.
 This is from closing date until you are advised if your application has been approved.

 A maximum five years with a recommended minimum period of 18 months.

-- Research data must comply with the Australian Code for the Responsible Conduct of Research, section 2.5
+- Research data must comply with the Australian Code for the Responsible Conduct of Research (PDF, 829KB), section 2.5.

 - Regardless of level of risk, you must have a protocol.
-The NEAF or LNR Form is not your protocol or study plan.
+The HREA or LNR Form is not your protocol or study plan.

 - Cover letter outlining your application and which sites are seeking approval.
 Include a list of attachments for the submission.

 - Study protocol is essential for all projects.